Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jIP3nccgQsY.md

 >
 > [ __ ]
 >
-> yeah yeah and then everyone else who doesn't speak spanish was like exactly what, mud is saying yeah zapdos where's articuno you know ,
+> yeah yeah and then everyone else who doesn't speak spanish was like exactly what, mud is saying yeah zapdos where's articuno you know,